RBWR-Development/dcnpp-manuals/reactor_trip_breakers.md

 The reactor is equipped with two essential components known as reactor trip breakers.
 These breakers play a critical role in the safe operation of the system.
 When power is removed from either one of these breakers, it effectively de-energizes the control rod drive mechanisms (CRDM), leading to the gravity-driven insertion of the control rods into the core.

-## Tripping the Reactor:
-In the event that a reactor trip is required, it is necessary to set the switch of any trip breaker to the "TRIP" position.
-This action promptly de-energizes the CRDMs, causing the control rods to descend into the core by means of gravity.
-Once the trip is complete and all the control rods are fully inserted, the trip breaker can be re-energized by setting the switch to the "IN" position.

-## Automatic Reactor Trip:
+## Reactor Trip:
-During an automatic reactor trip, it is crucial to note that both reactor trip breakers will open simultaneously, ensuring the safety and proper functioning of the system.
+When a reactor trip signal is sent for any reason, it is crucial to note that both reactor trip breakers will open simultaneously, ensuring the safety and proper functioning of the system.

 ## Monitoring Trip Breaker Status:
 The position of a reactor trip breaker can be easily determined by observing the lights located above the switch.
 A red light indicates that the breaker is in the open position, while a green light signifies that it is closed.
 The Bypass breakers should never be closed during normal operation.